 Use the Solar Shades During the Hottest Part of the Day

 Natural lighting is beautiful.
 However, an energy bill is attached to it.
 Windows are a huge energy consumer.
 When sunlight comes through a window, 75 percent of that light turns into heat.

 Often people don’t think about the sun heating up their home while they are trying to cool it.
 One of the easiest ways to increase the energy efficiency of your solar shades is to use them.

 The hottest part of the day depends on where you live.
-However, during the summer between 3 and 4:30 p.m. is the hottest part.
+However, during the summer, between 3 p.m. and 4:30 p.m. is the hottest part of the day.
 Using solar shades during these times will increase energy savings.

 Put Solar Shades on Windows Getting the Most Sun

 If you are low on cash, but still would like solar shades, you can place them in the parts of your home getting the most sun.
-There are two major factors that determine which windows get the most sun. these include the direction the window faces and where you live.
+There are two major factors that determine which windows get the most sun.
+These are the direction the window faces and where you live.